Sotheby's auctions hits target thanks to Italian art

 The second highest Italian lot on the night was Marino Marini's bronze sculpture "Cavaliere" which fetched 2.6 million pounds ($4.1 million), well over double its pre-sale estimate.
 Of 58 lots on offer, 12 went unsold.

-At the contemporary art auction, Lucian Freud's "Boy's Head" was the top lot as predicted raising 3.2 million pounds ($5 million), towards the lower end of estimates.
+At the contemporary art auction, Lucian Freud's "Boy's Head" was the top lot as predicted raising 3.2 million pounds ($5 million), toward the lower end of estimates.

 Of the 47 lots on offer, 11 failed to find a buyer, most notably Peter Doig's snowscape "Bellevarde" which had been valued at 1.5-2.0 million pounds ($2.4-$3.2 million).